Hauptinhalt

 E-Mail: Afoumba@students.uni-marburg.de

-Perpetuating Finance Imperialism: The Currency Board and the Zone Franc in West/Central Africa, specifically in Cameroon between French and British interest of power.
-From the 1940s to the 1960s
+Perpetuating Finance Imperialism.
+The Currency Board and the Franc Zone in West/Central Africa, specifically in Cameroon from the 1940s to the 1960s

-seit 10/2019 Doktorandin am Lehrstuhl für Neueste Geschichte (19./20.
-Jahrhundert) von Prof. Benedikt Stuchtey an der Philipps-Universität Marburg
+seit 10/2020 Doktorandin am Lehrstuhl für Neueste Geschichte (19./20.
+Jahrhundert) von Prof. Benedikt Stuchtey an der Philipps-Universität Marburg, Topic: Perpetuating Finance Imperialism.
+The Currency Board And The Zone Franc In West/Central Africa, Specifically In Cameroon from The 1940s To The 1960s.

 10/2017-03/2020 Master Friedens- u.
 Konfliktforschung an der Philipps-Universität Marburg